SandraBotica/Home_Sales/README.md

 ## Summary.

-In both examples of completing a run time on a query of home-sales (Question 6-15) the temporay table query was slower than the cached query, which is expected when the table is stored in computer memory.
+When comparing the run time on a query of home-sales (Question 6-15) on the temporay table created the cached table query was quicker.
+One would expect this to occur with the data being loaded from computer memory rather than from distributed nodes.

-The parquet and partitioned data was quicker then both queries.
+The parquet and partitioned, on "date_built" column, was loaded across more distributed nodes and generated an even quicker run time for the query.

-One would expect this to be the case i.e. the run time for the cached data to be quicker then uncached data, and the parquet and partitioned data on "date_built" to be quick as the process of partitioning data across distributed nodes should be quicker.

 ### Enjoy marking!
 Sandra